liqiao19/Massive_AIoT_Access/JSAC22_Non-Coherent-GFRA/readme.txt

-Thank you for opening this file.

-Run Main_small_MIMO.m, using algorithm 1
+# Usuage

+1. To evaluate Algorithm 1: Run Main_small_MIMO.m

 Run Main_large_MIMO.m, using algorithm 2

 Run Main_2DSpreading_TimeVariant.m for time-frequency spreading of the sequences, in time-varying channel

-Para_H_0711.mat is the time variant channel used to generate the figure in the paper.
+Para_H_0711.mat is the time variant channel used to generate Fig.  in the paper.

-@ARTICLE{9726781,
+# Citation

+@article{qiao2022joint,
-  author={Qiao, Li and Zhang, Jun and Gao, Zhen and Zheng, Dezhi and Hossain, Md.
-Jahangir and Gao, Yue and Ng, Derrick Wing Kwan and Di Renzo, Marco}, journal={IEEE Journal on Selected Areas in Communications}, title={Joint Activity and Blind Information Detection for UAV-Assisted Massive IoT Access}, year={2022}, volume={40}, number={5},
+  title={Joint activity and blind information detection for UAV-assisted massive IoT access}, author={Qiao, Li and Zhang, Jun and Gao, Zhen and Zheng, Dezhi and Hossain, Md Jahangir and Gao, Yue and Ng, Derrick Wing Kwan and Di Renzo, Marco}, journal={IEEE Journal on Selected Areas in Communications}, year={2022}, volume={40}, number={5},